PhiloLearn/Grokking-Algorithms/01-introduction to algorithms/Readme-en.md

 You'll learn techniques for solving problems that might have been out of your grasp until now.
 For example:

-- If you like making video games, you can write an Al system that
+- If you like making video games, you can write an Al system thatfollows the user around using graph algorithms.

-- follows the user around using graph algorithms.
-You'll learn to make a recommendations system using k-nearest neighbors
+- You'll learn to make a recommendations system using k-nearest neighbors

 - Some problems aren't solvable in a timely manner!
 The part of this book that talks about NP-complete problems shows you how to identify those problems and come up with an algorithm that gives you an approximate answer